The British love of messing about in boats takes on a whole new dimension at the Llangollen canal in North Wales.

 Where is Pontcysyllte?

 The aqueduct is located in the beautiful Vale of Glamorgan in North East Wales, about an hour away from Liverpool and Manchester, and 2 hours from Birmingham.

 How to get to Pontcysyllte Aqueduct

-Most visitors choose to drive to the Pontcysyllte Aqueduct and Llangollen Canal; however, there are sustainable travel options too – if you have a little more time to spare.
+Most visitors drive to the Pontcysyllte Aqueduct and Llangollen Canal; however, there are good sustainable travel options too.

 By Public Transport: Chirk and Ruabon are the nearest train stations, while local buses serve the area from Llangollen and Wrexham.
 (You’ll need a taxi from Ruabon to Llangollen).